 - Physician Portal, where doctors can enter data about Castleman disease patients under their care, and

-- Lymph Node biopsy review, where the ACCELERATE Registry Team will request your excess lymph node biopsy tissue to be reviewed by a subcommittee of experts.
+- Lymph Node biopsy review, where the ACCELERATE Team will request your excess lymph node biopsy tissue to be reviewed by a subcommittee of experts.

 If you decide to participate in ACCELERATE, we will ask you to share the following personal health information to be used for research: